 4 semester hours (3 class hours/3 laboratory hours) A study of the structure and function of the human body.
 Includes a detailed analysis of the nervous, endocrine, digestive, respiratory, circulatory, lymphatic, urinary and reproductive systems.
 Pathology and disease applications are covered.
 Students examine the relationship between structure and function using interactive anatomy software, laboratory dissection, interactive physiology software, and histology slides.
-Prerequisite: BIO 211 and CHE 111 or consent of instructor.
-(Formerly Bio.
-204)
+Prerequisite: BIO 121 or BIO 127 (or BIO 115 if taken prior to Fall 2012) and CHE 111 or CHE 121 or with concurrency and BIO 211 and ENG 101.
+All with a grade of "C" or better.